Talent Acquisition (D354)

 Why Other Options Are Wrong:

-What is a legal consideration related to the hiring process for the senior programmer position
+Why is a live video interview recommended for the senior programmer position

 -